 3. Charge cards tend to be high end reward cards.

 American Express is the last major charge card issuer in the United States, and all of its charge cards offer significant rewards and benefits.
-For example, it offers four business charge cards including the Business Green Rewards Card, Business Gold Rewards Card, The Plum Card, and the Business Platinum Card.
+For example, it offers three business charge cards including the Business Gold Rewards Card, The Plum Card, and the Business Platinum Card.
 It also offers four charges cards for consumers.

 4. There is a much greater selection of credit cards than charge cards.